-Krissie and I have adopted a dog (Bailey [pictured above]), so we've spent the past two days getting ready for it.
-We started our shopping at Petco (where the pet's go) which seemed ok until we stopped by Petsmart across town.
+Krissie and I have adopted a dog (Bailey [pictured above]), so we’ve spent the past two days getting ready for it getting various bits and pieces, food, collars, beds and cages as well as sorting out the dog insurance coverage so Bailey is covered should anything less than fortunate happen to her.
+We started our shopping at Petco (where the pet’s go) which seemed ok until we stopped by Petsmart across town.
 It is amazing how much better Petsmart is.
 They have things set up for new owners, the staff was helpful, they have a vet office on site, and they offered a much better selection of pet stuff at lower prices … which got me thinking … how can two big box pet stores that are more or less the same concept differ so much?
 If someone from Petco just took a walk through Petsmart I think they would immediately see what they are doing wrong.
 Just an example of company people getting too close to their world to be able to step back and see the obvious.
-Although maybe it's just the two stores near me and not a sign of the entire chains.
+Although maybe it’s just the two stores near me and not a sign of the entire chains.

 This is the picture on the side of the cage box:

 I’ve never seen a dog look more imprisoned.
 Additionally, I can’t believe that humans have transformed a proud animal like a wolf into that.